HMS Detroit (1813): Construction and career

-Construction of Detroit began in January 1813, however delays began almost immediately as William Bell complained that he did not have enough shipwrights.
+Construction of Detroit began in January 1813; however, delays began almost immediately as William Bell complained that he did not have enough shipwrights.
 The construction placed further burdens on British supply lines, with the vessel requiring 1500 ft of oak timber, 200 oak knees and over 7000 ft of pine timber and boards.
-Furthermore, there was shortages of fabric for sails, bolts, sheaves and deadeyes.
+Furthermore, there were shortages of fabric for sails, bolts, sheaves and deadeyes.
 Reinforced by shipwrights sent from Kingston, Upper Canada, planking of the sloop began in April.
 However, this was soon interrupted when Brigadier General Henry Procter ordered the shipwrights to concentrate their efforts on the construction of gunboats for the army.

 On 27 April 1813, the guns meant for Detroit were captured at the battle of York.
 Commander Robert Barclay of the Royal Navy arrived in June to take command of the Lake Erie squadron.
 In June and July, Barclay and the Lake Erie squadron made several voyages to Long Point to await reinforcements and stores meant for Detroit.
 Barclay's American counterpart, Oliver Hazard Perry was also constructing newer, more powerful ships at Put-in-Bay and these were completed before Detroit became operational.
 Barclay was forced to retreat to Amherstburg to await Detroits completion.
 In the meantime, the Perry blockaded Long Point, preventing further supplies from reaching Amherstburg.

 As the situation at Amherstburg became untenable, Procter and Barclay agreed that Barclay would have to challenge Perry's American squadron.
 Detroit launched in mid-July and was commissioned into the Royal Navy in August as Barclay's flagship.
 Without the guns that were captured at York, Barclay was forced to arm Detroit with a mix of guns pulled from other vessels in the squadron and Fort Malden.
 The guns themselves were not in optimal condition, as they lacked flintlocks and required alternative and less dependable means for firing them.
 For sails, a spare set from Queen Charlotte was used.
 Furthermore, there was a lack of sailors in the squadron, with crews being filled out with soldiers from Procter's army.